 Another way to look at the religious landscape is to see how congregations think about what they ought to be doing in the world.
 We asked those we interviewed to tell us how important various activities and emphases were to their congregations.
 Three clusters of activities emerged from their answers.
-Many congregations, of course, combine more than one emphasis, but they are classified here based on their highest ratings.
+Some congregations combine more than one of these emphases, but they are classified here according to the one to which they gave the highest ratings.
 Note also that while the term "evangelism" is a particularly Christian term, other kinds of congregations sometimes valued similar activities and ranked these statements highly.